thatslifescience/github_dev/_posts/2021-07-05-CRISPR-careful-when-running-with-genetic-scissors-gwriter.md

 Figure 2: Visualization of CRISPR-Cas9 system.
 Source: Wikimedia, [Marius Walter](commons.wikimedia.org/wiki/File:GRNA-Cas9.png)

 As previously mentioned, CRISPR has the potential to change how we treat many different ailments.
 Today, CRISPR is being applied to cancer treatments in the first ever CRISPR-based study in the US.
 This study is attempting to genetically modify a patient's immune system to better recognize and effectively kill cancerous cells [3].
 Additionally, CRISPR may offer a solution to organ shortages by allowing pig organs to be safely used for human transplant.
 By using CRISPR to inactivate porcine endogenous retroviruses (PERVs), there is potential for safe human transplantation without fear of introducing an HIV-related retrovirus to the organ recipient [4].
 The use of this technology is inching toward genetically modifying humans.
-Attempts to create viable embryos carrying the healthy wild type *MYBPC3* gene, which if mutated leads to abnormally thick and impaired heart muscles if mutated, have been successful [5].
+Attempts to create viable embryos carrying the healthy wild type *MYBPC3 *gene*,** *which if mutated leads to abnormally thick and impaired heart muscles if mutated, have been successful [5].

 If CRISPR is to be used for human genome modification, harmful consequences, such as accidental mutations and unexpected side-effects need to be considered [2].
 Genetic modification can conceivably introduce the world to novel diseases, cause certain socially-deemed "undesirable" traits to become extinct, limit genetic diversity, and even enable genocide.
 In spite of these negative possibilities, there is hope of a bright future for CRISPR-based human genetic engineering.
 As of today, CRISPR is the most reliable and cost-effective way for scientists and doctors to modify DNA, providing the means to eradicate diseases, relieve suffering from painful health conditions, and cure ailments during the prenatal stages of life, which can provide healthier, longer life spans [6].
 Humans should be cautious when running with scissors that can cut the delicate thread that nature spent epochs sewing.
 CRISPR is pioneering a new future for human health, but it will also alter our evolutionary trajectory with unforeseeable consequences.